WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 A **symkey** is a dict containing all parameters required to configure a symmetric encryption/decryption cipher.
 Typically, it means a binary "secret key", and additional fields like "initialization vector" or "nonce", depending on the symmetric key-algo concerned.
 These symkeys are meant to be randomly generated, immediately protected by asymmetric ciphers, and stored along the encrypted data - as usual in a hybrid cryptosystem.
 Symkeys are anonymous.

-When a bytestring (typically a serialized symkey) is split via a "Shamir shared secret" scheme, we refer to the different parts as **shards** (and not "shares", the other possibel name).
-However, symkeys and their shards are often both called "symkeys" in the code, when the difference doesn't matter (e.g. when issuing decryption authorization requests).
+When a bytestring (typically a serialized symkey) is split via a "Shamir shared secret" scheme, we refer to the different parts as **shards** (and not "shares", the other possible name).
+However, symkeys and their shards are often all called "symkeys" in the code, when the difference doesn't matter (e.g. when issuing decryption authorization requests).

-Note that inside configurations and containers, we mostly use the terme **key**, since the context should make it clear what exactly is at stake (mostly symmetric keys or their shards being encrypted via miscellaneous algorithms)
+Note that inside configurations and containers, we mostly use the term **key**, since the context should make it clear what exactly is at stake (mostly symmetric keys or their shards being encrypted via miscellaneous algorithms)

 Keypair repositories